 How will employees be screened?
 It is recommended that employees are screened for COVID-19 related symptoms before each work shift.

 Where do employees interact with co-workers and others at the workplace (contractors, visitors, landowners)?
-Controls (e.g., barriers, use of non-medical masks) need to be implemented where it is not possible to maintain physical distancing.
+Controls (e.g., barriers, use of masks) need to be implemented where it is not possible to maintain physical distancing.

 How close are the physical interactions?
 The risk of transmission increases with close and frequent contact.